 The Bernadine Abbott Hoduski Founders Award recognizes documents librarians who may not be known at the national level but who have made significant contributions to the field of state, international, local, or federal documents.
 This award recognizes those whose contributions have benefited not only the individual's institution but also the profession.
 Achievements in state, international, or local documents librarianship will receive first consideration.
 The award winner receives a plaque.

 W. David Rozkuszka Scholarship

-The David Rozkuszka Scholarship provides financial assistance to an individual who is currently working with government documents in a library and is trying to complete a masters degree in library science.
+The David Rozkuszka Scholarship provides financial assistance to an individual who is currently working with or in government information/documents in a library and is trying to complete a masters degree in library science.
 This award, established in 1994, is named after David Rozkuszka, former Documents Librarian at Stanford University.
 The award winner receives $3,000.

 Margaret T. Lane / Virginia F. Saunders Memorial Research Award

 The Margaret T. Lane / Virginia F. Saunders Memorial Research Award will be given annually to an author or shared among collaborative authors of an outstanding published research (i.e., books, articles, occasional papers) in which government information, either published or archival in nature, form a substantial part of the documented research.
 Preference may be given to publications in library and information science (LIS), but the award is not restricted to the LIS field.
 The award winner receives a contribution of $1000 from Readex.

 Larry Romans Mentorship Award